ucl-exoplanets/taurex-playground/scripts/index.md

 ## Bootstrap Exomol

-Downloads exomol cross-sections to a folder of you choice for a given molecule.
+Downloads [Exomol](https://www.exomol.com) cross-sections to a folder of you choice for a given molecule.

 Requires